HANDS-ON: Grand Seiko dropped the mic with the SLGT003 “Kodo” Constant Force Tourbillon

 Grand Seiko SLGT003

 Kodo translates to heartbeat, a fitting name for a watch with a constant force tourbillon mechanism – the outer tourbillon carriage rotating step by step like a heartbeat, rotating in 60 increments once per second.
-In fact, Grand Seiko attributes the Kodo nomenclature to the musicality mechanism, the audible heartbeat similar to that of a musical 16th note.
+In fact, Grand Seiko attributes the Kodo nomenclature to the musicality of the mechanism, the audible heartbeat similar to that of a musical 16th note.
 This stepping outer carriage also serves as the running seconds indication for the Kodo, a jewel embedded into one of the spider-like arms to point towards the outer seconds ring.
 The inner carriage of the tourbillon rotates the escapement more fluidly, at a more common beat rate of eight beats per second (also known as 28,800 vph).

 Grand Seiko SLGT003